-5.2 Cost sharing implies the redistribution of U. T. System resources to support a specific sponsored agreement.
+6.2 Cost sharing implies the redistribution of U. T. System Administration resources to support a specific sponsored agreement.
 Because these resources can be scarce in some cases, it is important not to overcommit funds when the sponsor does not require them and when the project can be completed without them.

-An OMB memo dated January 5, 2001, clarified OMB's treatment of Voluntary Uncommitted Cost Sharing and said that it should not be included in the organized research base for computing the facilities and administrative (F&A) rate.
+An Office of Management and Budget (OMB) memo dated January 5, 2001, clarified OMB's treatment of Voluntary Uncommitted Cost Sharing and stated that it should not be included in the organized research base for computing the facilities and administrative (F&A) rate.

 a) Cost sharing brings down F&A costs rate and reduces the reimbursement from the sponsors.
 Cost sharing committed in the proposal is considered as direct costs and is added into the denominator (base) of the F&A costs calculation.

 b) It reduces the flexibility Principal Investigators (PIs) have to conduct other projects.